billionare/FPSLighting/FPSLighting/FPSLighting/ReadMeToo!.txt

 	~ Make sure we have all of the SDKs we need
 	~ Make a project board instead of this
-	~ Will the CUE sdk do the job or do we need the ICUE sdk?

 CURRENTLY DOING / MAYBE DOING: